 Almonds are native to the Middle East, India, and North Africa.
 However, countries like Iran, Israel, Lebanon, Saudi Arabia, and Turkey have made almonds a foundational ingredient in many of their recipes.
-Turkish breakfast, for example, is served with feta cheese, olives, pita bread, eggs, tomatoes, cucumbers, almonds and other delicious ingredients.
-Check out my post on how to easily create an authentic Turkish breakfast at home.
+Turkish breakfast, for example, serves almonds as part of their buffet of foods including feta cheese, olives, pita bread, eggs, tomatoes, cucumbers, and other delicious ingredients.
+Check out my post on how to create an authentic Turkish breakfast at home.

 Share this Post

 |Prep Time||5 minutes|